petrosalema/petrosalema.github.io/_posts/talks/2014-10-10-dream-big-think-small.markdown

 We'll consider how solving small and hard problems is what brings about capabilities, and it is capabilities—more so than vision—that is the link between our imagination and reality<b>.</b>

+This talks was first given at the <a href="https://fronteers.nl/congres/2014">2014 Fronteers Conference.</a>